rkildea1/daft_ie_scraper/README.md

 ## App Summary

 - App goes to the `for-rent` section of daft and grabs various datapoints from each of the advertised properties.
 Cleans the datapoints and loads them into an RDS MySQL database.
 Takes the original datapoints and loads them into an S3 bucket.
 It also captures the primary photo from all advetisements and stores them in an S3 bucket.
-Repo includes a docker  docker compose
+Repo includes a docker and docker compose..